tclohm/riverboat/README.md

 1. Register a new account through the UI
 2. Create passes and test the full flow
 3. Use multiple browsers/tabs to simulate different users
+4. Visit `/profile` to view and edit your profile

 ## Database Management